Interlock ransomware exploits critical Cisco FMC Zero-Day CVE-2026-20131 for root access

 Long-term Security Measures:

-• VPN Protection: Use enterprise-grade VPN solutions like hide.me to secure remote access to critical infrastructure.
+• VPN Protection: Use enterprise-grade VPN solutions to secure remote access to critical infrastructure.
 Never expose management interfaces directly to the internet

 • Zero Trust Architecture: Implement zero trust principles requiring authentication and authorization for all network access, even to management systems